onap/doc/docs/guides/onap-developer/how-to-use-docs/include-documentation.rst

-The diagram below illustrates what is accomplished in the setup steps above from the perspective of a file structure created for a local test, a jenkins verify job, and/or published release documentation including:
+The diagram below illustrates what is accomplished in the setup steps above from the perspective of a file structure created for a local test, a Jenkins verify job, and/or published release documentation including:

-- ONAP gerrit project repositories,
+- ONAP Gerrit project repositories,
 - doc project repository master document index.rst, templates, configuration, and other documents
 - submodules directory where other project repositories and directories/files are referenced
 - file structure: directories (ellipses), files(boxes)